Policy areas

 The CIA collaborates with members, government, and regulators to insulate the industry from energy transition costs while transitioning to a net-zero energy system.
 To mitigate emissions, the industry plans fuel-switching to hydrogen or electricity and retrofitting carbon capture equipment.
 CIA works to ensure supportive policies for these investments and to prevent net-zero transition costs from harming manufacturers.

-Extending the UK Emissions Trading Scheme Cap Beyond 2030
+Dynamic allocation in the UK Emissions Trading Scheme

 Be part of it